FusionAuth/fusionauth-site/site/_posts/2021-02-16-orbitvu-fusionauth-story.md

 **Maciej:** I'm a full-stack web developer working as a Team Leader in Orbitvu, a company that builds innovative imaging solutions for the world of eCommerce.

-Orbitvu provides both software and hardware solutions for automated photography which means our client gets an end-to-end solution that starts with our hardware and desktop software with features like automatic background removal and then is able to effortlessly publish packshots and 360-degree interactive product presentations on the web.
+Orbitvu provides both software and hardware solutions for automated product photography which means our client gets an end-to-end solution that starts with our hardware and desktop software with features like automatic background removal and then is able to effortlessly publish packshots and 360-degree interactive product presentations on the web.
 The latter part is my responsibility.

 **Dan:** What a cool idea!
 Do you have a link to a sample (or real) interactive product presentation?